Save money, save energy and stay fit

 As channels become less discrete and media channels multiply and become less controlled, individuals start broadcasting their personal experiences of brands in social media.
 Ultimately, anyone who looks for it can get a pretty complete picture of a company's behavior and judges them based on what others say they do, not what they say.
 The evolutionary advantage here is that companies that focus on 'doing' rather than 'saying' are forced to start working with the communities they serve.
 Turns out, when you focus on 'saying' you become overly self interested but when you focus on 'doing' your actions tend to be genuinely constructive, collaborative and dare I say more creative.

+4) Pure innovation is an unnecessary expense.
 Innovation is a very expensive process.
 Look at the amount of money the big fashion houses spend creating new looks and new styles only to have them ripped off, almost immediately, by the high street fashion shops like Zara and H&M. Similarly the cost or real technological innovation at the labs of IBM and Xerox did little to ensure their technological leadership in the long term.
 There are just too many innovations these days for us to adopt them all and 'fast follower' brands make buying at the bleeding edge something only a small niche of enthusiasts are interested in.
 The era of over-consumption defined innovation as giving us more new things to consume.
 In the new economy we see innovation slightly differently - more focused on finding better, more sustainable ways to do the things we already do.
 Whether that’s building homes; moving people and things from one part of the world to the other; sharing information and educating people; communicating with each other; feeding ourselves and our families; entertaining people or expressing our creativity.
 There is so much business potential in innovating new, more efficient and collaborative ways to do the things we already do.
 We don't need more, we need better.
 The innovators in the new economy will be feeding from the same sources as the big dinosaurs, just more efficiently and effectively.

+5) We don’t need middlemen.
 Consumer needs will remain the same but the power of the middleman is on the decline.
 The number of channels to market for content, products and services will continue to increase as will the consumer demand for these things.
 However, increasingly there is more opportunity for these producers to have direct relationships with these customers - cutting out the middle men - the retailer, the re-seller, the broadcaster, the publisher and the record label.
 If you use these middle men think about other options which will establish a direct relationship.
 If you are one of the middle men, make sure you adapt fast to add real value to the customer relationship - e.g. as curator or educator.
 We can't wait to see how political action will change now that Obama has the email of 13 million people.
 He can cut out the media filter and have a direct dialogue with his most active and vocal supporters.
 There's a lesson there for all of us.